Explore Austin’s Community Tree Priority Map

 “I am thankful for the shade trees bring on hot summer days.
 I am thankful for the way they calm me down so I am able to listen to nature and feel at ease.
 I am thankful for the clean air they give me so I am able to breathe.”

 The map matches survey priorities with data points including tree canopy, temperature, mental health, and air pollution.
 It then bakes this info into a simple score.
-In the map, red equals higher scores.
-Higher scores mean higher priority.
-This is where we’d like to invest more planting and stewardship activities.
+In the map, the orange zone equals a higher score and higher scores mean higher priority.
+These neighborhoods are where we recommend investing most heavily in new trees and community stewardship projects.

 In the end, priority areas help us gauge success.
 For instance, are activities like tree planting occurring in higher priority areas?
-So far the data tell us, 60% of tree planting occurred in the moderate to highest need areas over the last five years.
-Moving forward, we will encourage future projects in priority areas.
+So far the data tell us, that 60% of tree planting occurred in the moderate to highest need areas over the last five years.
+Moving forward, we will encourage and prioritize tree planting, tree care, education, and inspiration projects in these areas.

 Austin’s Community Tree Priority Map